Kipamojo/kipamojo.github.io/_posts/2018-08-10-Bangkok-photo-spots.markdown

 alt: "Bangkok photo spots - road traffic"
 ---

 The bustling city of Bangkok is the perfect place to take very nice photos.
-In this post we share our favorite photo spots in Bangkok and include their locations so you can easily find them.
+In this post we share our favorite photography spots in Bangkok and include their locations so you can easily find them.
 Click [here][blogpost]{:target="_blank"} to read about our Top 5 things to do in Bangkok.

 ## Wat Arun